 Wherever possible, all students with SEND will join in all the activities of the Trust with students who do not have special educational needs, although there may be occasions where this may be inappropriate.
-This inclusion policy covers all areas of the curriculum, as appropriate, Academy visits including residential trips, sporting activities, social activities, meal times and recreation times.
+This inclusion policy covers all areas of the curriculum, as appropriate, Academy visits including residential trips, sporting activities, social activities, mealtimes, extra curricula activities and recreation times.